mjlaine/modest/README.md

 ## Installing in Windows

 If have `git`, `gfortran`, `make` and other build tools already installed in Windows, follow the instructions for Linux.
 Below are some ideas on installing the needed build tools in Windows, if they are missing.
+This will probably not work, so you would better use Linux (or WSL, see below).

 #### Install git